aaronlelevier/aaronlelevier.github.io/_posts/2023-08-20-how-to-calculate-effective-top-tube-length.md

 I was going purely off of reach, and the medium is 455 vs. a large, which is 475.
 I've owned a [460](https://geometrygeeks.bike/bike/commencal-meta-am-29-2019/) and [465](https://chromagbikes.com/products/stylus-2020) reach bike, so 455 sounds good if I want to size down, but Airdrop is sold out.
 The chart doesn't list the effective top tube, which is the horizontal distance from the stack height to the saddle, so let's calculate it.

+# How to calculate

 In order to calculate effective top tube length, we need to calcuate the effective seat tube angle, which is the angle of the seat tube at the stack height.
 Then, using the geometry of right triangles, we can calculate C, the hypotenuse, and then A, using C and one angle Alpha or Beta.

-# Geometry numbers
+## Geometry numbers

 ![Geometry Numbers](https://i.imgur.com/aNHDcfn.png "Geometry Numbers")

-# How to calculate the effective seat tube angle
+## How to calculate the effective seat tube angle

 With a stack height of 614.5, we can take the difference in distance from the measured seat angles in the geometry numbers at 600 and 700, and find the effective seat tube angle.